byjackpierce/Comprehensible-Input-AI-Demo/docs/demo-scenarios.md

 She popped open the Kofferraum and loaded in all the grocery bags.

-User guess: “closet”
+User guess: "closet"
-🧠 LLM score: 5/10
-🧠 LLM feedback: “You understood it’s a storage space, but it’s not inside the house — think of a vehicle.”
+🧠 AI feedback: "Incorrect.
+Try again with the next sentence."

 ⸻

 🧠 AI-generated sentence 2:

-When we arrived at the hotel, I realized I’d left my backpack in the Kofferraum of the rental car.
+When we arrived at the hotel, I realized I'd left my backpack in the Kofferraum of the rental car.

-User guess: “car trunk”
+User guess: "car trunk"
-🧠 LLM score: 9.8/10
-🧠 LLM feedback: “Yes — ‘Kofferraum’ means the trunk or boot of a car.
-Great job refining your guess!”
+🧠 AI feedback: "Correct!
+'Kofferraum' means the trunk or boot of a car."

 ⸻

-✅ Demo ends (score ≥ 9.5 after 2 sentences)
+✅ Demo ends (correct guess after 2 sentences)

-🧠 Final AI summary:

-You started with the idea of an indoor storage space, but quickly shifted toward the correct context — a car.
-The second sentence provided enough context for you to infer that Kofferraum is the trunk or boot of a car.
-You reached accurate understanding in just two steps.

-⸻

 🧪 Demo 2 – Language: Spanish (Takes full 5 sentences)